-70. Predominance of Common Questions of Law and Fact.
-Fed.
-R. Civ.
-P. 23(a)(2).
+- 23(a)(2).
 Common questions of law and fact exist as to all members of the putative class, and there are no factual or legal issues that differ between the putative class members.
 These common questions predominate over the questions affecting only individual class members.
-The common questions include: (1) whether Defendants, Haynes Investments, Victory Park, the Chippewa Cree Tribe, the Otoe-Missouria Tribe, Plain Green, and Great Plain constitute an "enterprise" under RICO; (2) whether Defendants conducted the affairs or participated in the enterprise's affairs; (3) whether the loans violated Cal.
-Const.
-Art.
-XV § 1 because the interest rates were too high; and (4) what is the proper recovery for Plaintiff and the class members against each of Defendants.
+The common questions include: whether Defendants, Rees, GPLS, the Otoe-Missouria Tribe, Great Plains, Victory Park, Haynes Investments, and others not yet known to Plaintiff constitute an "enterprise" under RICO; (2) whether Defendants conducted the affairs or participated in the enterprise's affairs; (3) whether the loans violated Fla.
+Stat. §§ 687.03, 687.071, and 516.02 because the interest rates were too high; and (4) what is the proper recovery for Plaintiff and the class members against each of Defendants. - 78.
+Typicality.

-71. Typicality.
 Fed.
 R. Civ.
 P. 23(a)(3).
 Plaintiff's claims are typical of the claims of each putative class member.
 Plaintiff is entitled to relief under the same causes of action as the other members of the putative class.
-Additionally, Plaintiff's claims are based on the same facts and legal theories as each of the class members.

-72. Adequacy of Representation.
+Additionally, Plaintiff's claims are based on the same facts and legal theories as each of the class members. - Adequacy of Representation.
 Fed.
 R. Civ.
 P. 23(a)(4).
-Plaintiff is an adequate representative of the putative class because his interests coincide with, and are not antagonistic to, the interests of the members of the class that Plaintiff seeks to represent.
-Plaintiff has retained counsel competent and experienced in such litigation, and they intend to continue to prosecute the action vigorously.
-Plaintiff and his counsel will fairly and adequately protect the interests of the members of the class.
-Neither Plaintiff nor his counsel have any interests that might cause them to not vigorously pursue this action.
+Plaintiff is an adequate representative of the putative class because her interests coincide with, and are not antagonistic to, the interests of the members of the class that she seeks to represent.
+Plaintiff has retained counsel competent and experienced in such litigation, and she intends to continue to prosecute the action vigorously.
+Plaintiff and her counsel will fairly and adequately protect the interests of the members of the class.
+Neither Plaintiff nor her counsel have any interests that might cause them to not vigorously pursue this action.

-73. Superiority.
+- Superiority.
 Fed.
 R. Civ.
 P. 23(b)(3).
 Questions of law and fact common to the class members predominate over questions affecting only individual members, and a class action is superior to other available methods for fair and efficient adjudication of the controversy.
 The damages sought by each member are such that individual prosecution would prove burdensome and expensive.
 It would be virtually impossible for members of the class individually to effectively redress the wrongs done to them.
-Even if the members of the class themselves could afford such individual litigation, it would be an unnecessary burden on the Courts.
+Even if the members of the class themselves could afford such individual litigation, it would be an unnecessary burden on the courts.
 Furthermore, individualized litigation presents a potential for inconsistent or contradictory judgments and increases the delay and expense to all parties and to the court system presented by the legal and factual issues raised by Defendants' conduct.
-By contrast, the class action device will result in substantial benefits to the litigants and the Court by allowing the Court to resolve numerous individual claims based upon a single set of proof in a case.

-74. Injunctive Relief Appropriate for the Class.
+By contrast, the class action device will result in substantial benefits to the litigants and the Court by allowing the Court to resolve numerous individual claims based upon a single set of proof in a case. - 81.
+Injunctive Relief Appropriate for the Class.
 Fed.
 R. Civ.
 P. 23(b)(2).
 Class certification is appropriate because Defendants acted on grounds generally applicable to the class, making appropriate injunctive relief with respect to Plaintiff and the class members.
-Plaintiff and the putative class seek an injunction ordering Defendants to divest themselves of any interest in the enterprise (including the receipt of any proceeds arising from the unlawful collection of debt) prohibiting Defendants from continuing to engage in the enterprise or selling the outstanding balances on the loans to any third parties.

-75. As alleged above, Defendants were associated with an enterprise engaged in the unlawful collection of debt.

-76. As alleged above, Defendants participated in and conducted the affairs of the enterprise, which repeatedly violated § 1962(c) of RICO through the "collection of unlawful debt."
+Plaintiff and the putative class seek an injunction ordering Defendants to divest themselves of any interest in the Great Plains enterprise (including the receipt of any proceeds arising from the unlawful collection of debt) and prohibiting Defendants from continuing to engage in the Great Plains enterprise or selling the outstanding balances on the Great Plains loans to any third parties. - 82.
+As alleged above, Defendants violated § 1962(c) of RICO through the "collection of unlawful debt."
 18 U.S.C. § 1962(c).